What are “Highly Protected Marine Areas” (HPMAs)?

 Where will HPMAs be placed?

-The Scottish Government is responsible for designating HPMA sites.
+The Scottish Government is responsible for designating Scotland’s HPMA sites.
 Proposals will be informed and assessed by Scottish Government conservation advisors, NatureScot and the Joint Nature Conservation Committee, who will suggest whether they meet the criteria to be designated as HPMAs.
-Proposals from organisations and members of civil society will also be invited (‘third party proposals’), which will be assessed in the same way.
+Proposals from organisations and members of the public will also be invited (‘third party proposals’), which will be assessed in the same way.

-It is our view as environmental NGOs that coastal, island and fishing communities should be closely involved in the process of designation as equal partners.
+It is our view as members of Scottish Environment LINK that coastal, island and fishing communities should be closely involved in the process of designation as equal partners.
 An effective HPMA network should be spread across both inshore and offshore waters, in areas that have been degraded or that have the potential to recover to a more natural state, and should be designed to support both ecological and social sustainability.

 Can HPMAs exist alongside a viable fishing industry?

-Yes – HPMAs can in fact support a sustainable fishing industry.
-By having designated ocean recovery zones, fish stocks will increase with spillover effects in neighbouring areas.
+Yes – HPMAs can support a sustainable fishing industry.
+Where there are designated ocean recovery zones, fish stocks will increase with spillover effects in neighbouring areas.
 The example of French fishermen working towards additional HPMAs after experiencing the benefits of no-take zones shows that this approach can bring significant benefits to industry itself.

 Where else has HPMAs?